mathify/multiplication-chart/README.md

-# multiplication-chart
+# Multiplication Chart Generator (HTML)

-Multiplication Chart Generator (HTML)
+Simple online tool to create printable multiplication charts for student and personal use.